Salado: The Drinking Water Crisis in Uruguay | Translation

 [Luis Lacalle Pou]: And the first thing we want to inform you is that all the measures taken are based on the absence of rain.

-[Silvia]: Nausiícaa and Bruno continue telling us.
+[Silvia]: Nausícaa and Bruno continue telling us.

 [Bruno]: Lacalle Pou said that from that day, June 19, the government would start providing daily updates on the water situation in the affected areas.

-[Nausícaa]: He said that two liters of water per day would be provided to about 21 thousand vulnerable families, and they would exempt bottled water from taxes to reduce theits cost.
+[Nausícaa]: He said that two liters of water per day would be provided to about 21 thousand vulnerable families, and they would exempt bottled water from taxes to reduce its cost.
 He also announced construction projects:

 [Lacalle Pou]: A project that you have already heard about, which will take place on the San José River.
 A reservoir.
 And also, a project with infrastructure using pipes to have another source of drinking water, in this case, the San José River.

-[Bruno]: The works were carried out with two objectives: one, to stop the arrival of saltwater from the Río de la PlataRiver Plate to the freshwater river that supplies Montevideo with drinking water, which is freshwater.
+[Bruno]: The works were carried out with two objectives: one, to stop the arrival of saltwater from the River Plate to the freshwater river that supplies Montevideo with drinking water.
 To achieve this, a dam made of earth, a kind of embankment, was built at a location more than 80 kilometers from Montevideo towards the end of May, before declaring the water emergency.
 Then, pipes were constructed to transport freshwater from another river, the San José, to that location, with the aim of increasing the freshwater flow for purification.
 However, another dam announced in that conference, which was built to transport freshwater, broke a month after its construction due to the increased water flow, and OSE had to rebuild it.

-[Nausícaa]: Biologist Luis Aubriot told us that these constructions could be short-lived:.
+[Nausícaa]: Biologist Luis Aubriot told us that these constructions could be short-lived:

 [Luis]: They are disposable and temporary solutions.